neovitwin/gekko/docs/strategies/example_strategies.md

 not MACD because it just checks whether the longEMA and shortEMA are [threshold]% removed from eachother.

 This method is fairly popular in bitcoin trading due to Bitcointalk user Goomboo.
-Read more about this method in [his topic](https://bitcointalk.org/index.php?topic=60501.0) or [here](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:moving_averages).
+Read more about this method in [his topic](https://bitcointalk.org/index.php?topic=60501.0)

 You can configure the following parameters: